laydinbakar/Computer_Programming_BTU/README.md

 ![07_choose_turkiye.JPG](./figures/07_choose_turkiye.JPG)

 You will see a screen with information such as username, password and computer name as below.
-We recommend you to choose a short computer and user name (e.g. la here) and easy-to-type password (e.g. fjfjfjfj) here.
+We recommend you to choose a short computer and user names (e.g. la here) and easy-to-type password (e.g. fjfjfjfj) here.

 ![08_fill_the_form_weakpassword.JPG](./figures/08_fill_the_form_weakpassword.JPG)